 Please know that there are many other drugs on the market today to thin the blood appropriately in various situations, however many physicians still prefer Coumadin.
 Speaking as a nurse managing patients who have had various kinds of blood thinners, I honestly prefer it as well.

 The reason is that we know the nature of the beast.
-We know how to reverse it quickly, how to manage it well and have it down really well.
+We know how to reverse it quickly and how to manage it very well.
 Many of these newer drugs do not have an antidote to reverse it or even a lab to draw to see exactly how much is in the circulation.

 When patients or families express frustration about all the lab draws, I educate them about this.
 While it may be more of a pain and inconvenience, it highly studied and widely used over many years, and nurses and doctors are extremely familiar with all of the ins and outs of it.
 This usually puts patients and families at ease.
 Coumadin isn’t perfect for everyone, but it works well for many.